 Communicating employee survey results isn’t a time to persuade employees to change their opinions, but rather a time for humility.
 You need to open up communication about results to find out what changes need to take place in the company first.

 Employee engagement survey responses should be confidential.
 When reviewing employee survey results, the conversation should never turn into speculations about who said what.
 This diminishes the credibility and integrity of a confidential survey process.

 If you are conducting a follow-up survey, promote specific actions, successes and progress made since the last survey.

 Do…Have the expertise to design the questionnaire

 Ensure that the questions are relevant to the group taking part in the survey.
-Engaging an external provider, or utilizing a online survey tool such as SoGoSurvey, can support you with this as well as provide assurance that the responses given will remain confidential and anonymous.
+Engaging an external provider, or utilizing a online survey platform such as SoGoSurvey, can support you with this as well as provide assurance that the responses given will remain confidential and anonymous.

 Do…Have a communication plan

 Communicate the results promptly.
 The longer the gap between the survey and feedback the greater the risk of inactivity.
 So, share the results and what steps the business proposes to take as quickly as you can.